shawnjb/LuaCraft/README.md

 ## Documentation

 The Lua directory is located in the server's root folder.
 The directory contains a `docs` folder with documentation for using LuaCraft.
 There’s enough information provided to help you get started with scripting and experimentation.

+> [!IMPORTANT]
+> To use features like autocompletion and diagnostics, you will need an environment that supports the Lua Language Server, such as Visual Studio Code with the appropriate extension, or a similar LSP-compatible editor.
+These tools help you write and manage your Lua scripts more efficiently.